isabella232/asset-compute.en/help/introduction.md

 * Some info about the benefits is at https://git.corp.adobe.com/nui/nui/blob/master/whitepaper/Project-Nui-Asset-Compute-Service.md#benefits-for-aem-assets.
 See what's worth including.
 * Explain extensibility and top-level functional use cases.
-* Explain a few specific functional use cases as one-liners to illustrate the needs that Asset Compute Service can fulfill.
+* Explain a few specific functional use cases as one-liners to illustrate a functional needs that Asset Compute Service can fulfill.

 ## Prerequisites {#prerequisites}